 - (Optional) Use an immersion blender to blend the soup just slightly to thicken.
 Or transfer a portion of the soup to a traditional blender if desired.

 - Add in the remaining corn kernels, the tomato, and the milk.
 Simmer another 10 minutes.
 Taste and adjust seasoning if needed.

 - Ladle into bowls, top with the bacon, if using, and a sprig of thyme.

 You start by slicing the corn kernels off your cobs.
 Simplify the process by using the setup pictured here.
 More details on that in a previous post.

-Then, take those de-kerneled cobs, cover with water, and bring to a boil.
+Then, take those de-kernelled cobs, cover them with water, and bring to a boil.
 Simmer for 20-30 minutes to remove their hidden flavor – perhaps as you prep the rest of your ingredients.
-Though this can always be done ahead of time.
+However, you can also do this ahead of time.

 Meanwhile, chop some onions.
 You can use an onion, or as many of the recipes I’ve given out lately include, chives, for a milder flavor.

 Tie a small bunch of thyme together with kitchen string.
 I really love the flavors of thyme and corn paired together.
 Don’t have time?
 Try another woody herb.
 Rosemary or oregano could work.
 I don’t recommend dried thyme, however.
 I just don’t care for the flavor.
 We’re tying it together because we’re going to remove it after simmering the soup.

 Chop your potatoes.
 Larger pieces will take longer to cook but result in more texture, whereas small pieces may break down into the chowder after cooking.

 Now heat a pot over medium-high heat – if your cobs have finished simmering, you can strain the broth, set it aside, discard the cobs and use the same pot.
 Then add the onion/chives, thyme, and chopped garlic.
 Salt and cook for a couple of minutes before adding in the potatoes, half of the corn kernels, and the corn broth.